-Dyer is a blue-collar town, with 51.44% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Dyer is generally considered to be a blue-collar town.
+51.44% of the Dyer workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Dyer is a city of transportation and shipping workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Dyer who work in food service (8.54%), office and administrative support (7.50%), and management occupations (7.27%).

-Dyer is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Dyer doesn't have a public transportation system that people use for their commute.

 The percentage of people in Dyer with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.98% of people over 25 have a bachelor's degree or advanced degree.